 Primary can’t connect to Monitor

 Then it could be that either the primary is alone on its side of a network split, or that the monitor has failed.
-The keeper decide depending on whether the secondary node is still connected to the replication slot, and if we got a secondary, continues to serve PostgreSQL queries.
+The keeper decides depending on whether the secondary node is still connected to the replication slot, and if we have a secondary, continues to serve PostgreSQL queries.

-Otherwise, when the secondary isn’t connected, and after the NETWORK_PARTITION_TIMEOUT has elapsed, the primary considers it might be alone in a network partition: that’s a split brain situation and there’s but one way to prevent it.
-The primary stops, and report a new state of DEMOTE_TIMEOUT.
+Otherwise, when the secondary isn’t connected, and after the NETWORK_PARTITION_TIMEOUT has elapsed, the primary considers it might be alone in a network partition: that’s a potential split brain situation and with only one way to prevent it.
+The primary stops, and reports a new state of DEMOTE_TIMEOUT.

 The network_partition_timeout can be setup in the keeper’s configuration and defaults to 20s.